bosmanme/BHive/README.md

 ### Tech

-Mtc is written in PHP and uses (or will use) a number of open source projects to work properly:
+BHive is written in PHP and uses (or will use) a number of open source projects to work properly:
 * [jQuery] - duh, yet to be implemented
 * [FuelPHP] - not realy implemented, but I got some inspiration from the project.